 Does Your Loved One Need Help?

-When a combination of any of these issues coincides with concerns of heroin abuse, it can be a sign of a drug problem that requires treatment.
+Signs of any of these issues can be a sign of a drug problem that requires treatment.
 Don’t allow your loved one to fall victim to heroin addiction.
-Contact us today at Black Bear Lodge and get the information you need about treatment services that will be effective in helping your family member before it’s too late.
+Contact us today at Black Bear Lodge and get the information you need about effective treatment options before it’s too late.
 Call now.